Shell Careers 2025 | Energy Sector and Oilfield Jobs

 Education Requirements

 The education needed really depends on the job.
 For retail or logistics roles, a high school diploma or GED is usually enough.
 You might not even need that for some gas station positions, especially if you’re reliable and good with people.
 On the other hand, jobs in engineering, finance, or sustainability usually require a college degree in a related field.
-For example, a mechanical engineering role will ask for a relevant degree, and some roles may prefer or require additional certifications.

 Experience and Skills

 You don’t need years of experience to get hired.
 For many jobs at Shell stations, they’re more interested in how you interact with customers, how well you show up for shifts, and whether you’re a fast learner.
 However, for jobs in corporate offices, technical fields, or safety compliance, they’ll usually expect at least one to three years’ experience.
-If you’re applying for something specialized, like data analysis or IT, having a solid background in that area really helps.

 Availability and Scheduling

 Gas station and retail jobs often require flexibility.
 You may be asked to work weekends, holidays, or night shifts, especially if the station is open 24 hours.
 If you’re applying for a part-time role, having open availability can make your application stand out.
-For corporate or remote roles, hours are usually more predictable, but some positions may involve collaboration with international teams, so being flexible with time zones is a plus.

 Application Process for Shell Careers